brl/pH/sommelier/README.md

 * Larger set of supported formats (E.g NV12).
 * Host compositor can avoid expensive texture uploads.
 * HW overlays can be used for presentation if support by the host compositor.

-### DMABuf

-The `dmabuf` driver is similar to the `virtwl-dmabuf` driver.
-It creates a set of intermediate buffers for each surface and copies minimal damaged areas from the client’s standard shared memory buffer into the DMABuf buffer.
-However, the buffer is allocated using a DRM device and a prime FD is used to access buffer memory inside the container.
-Intermediate buffers are shared with the host compositor using the linux_dmabuf protocol.

 ## Damage Tracking